-About the Biliary Tract
+About Biliary Tract Cancer

 The biliary tract is made up of a series of thin tubes (bile ducts) that span from the liver to the small intestine.
 These ducts transport bile to the small intestine where it helps digest the fats in food.
 The gallbladder, functioning as a reservoir for bile, is connected to the biliary tract.
 Biliary tract cancer can form anywhere along the biliary tract.
 Approximately 8,000 patients per year are diagnosed with biliary tract cancer in the United States.

 Types of Biliary Tract Cancer